jonathanslenders/python-deployer/docs/examples/django-deployment.rst

     if __name__ == '__main':
         start(DjangoDeployment)

+If you run this executable, you can already execute the methods if this class from the interactive shell.

 .. [#f1] The reason is that you can add multiple hosts to a node, and even
          multiple hosts to multiple 'roles' in a node.
 This allows for some more complex setups and parallel deployments.

 Configuration management
 ^^^^^^^^^^^^^^^^^^^^^^^^